Women in IoT Center of Excellence (WIoTCoE)

 WIoTCoE Leadership profiles

-As the global marketing leader in the IoT Division at SAS, Michele Null is an evangelist for artificial intelligence and the Internet of Things, promoting the importance of a robust analytics lifecycle to drive valuable outcomes in IoT initiatives across industries.
-Michele and her team play an important role in growing SAS in the world of IoT.
-She is focused on collaborating with the commercial business development team to identify, further develop, and amplify strategic partnerships.
+Michele Null is an evangelist for IoT, Edge, artificial intelligence and open hybrid cloud.
 She works closely with customers and partners to understand market requirements and then works in conjunction with product management and R&D to ensure technology and solutions meet key market needs and will help drive business value.
-Michele enjoys being an active member of leading IoT consortiums including the Industrial Internet Consortium, the IoT Community and RIoT.
-After graduating from the University of Virginia, Michele began her journey in the technology field, which has spanned nearly 20 years.
-Prior to joining SAS in 2014, Michele held various roles during her tenure at IBM including product management, product marketing and program management.
+She collaborates with partners to support strategic joint go-to-market initiatives in target verticals.
+Michele enjoys being an active member of global IoT consortiums including the IoT Community, serving on the Board of Directors and also as the Co-Chair of the Women in IoT Center of Excellence.
+She is an active member of RIoT, serving as a partnership leader and member of the Founders’ Roundtable.
+After graduating from the University of Virginia, Michele began her journey in the technology field, which has spanned nearly two decades.
+Prior to joining Red Hat earlier this year, Michele spent 7 years at SAS in various roles involving IoT go-to-market strategy.
+She became one of the initial team members of the IoT Division, which she helped charter.
+She led product and partner marketing within the IoT Division.
+Michele also held various roles during her 10-year tenure at IBM, including product management, product marketing and program management.

 Advisory Board